jecksolovyev/io.centredo.docs/docs/source/pages/howToWorkWithPlatform/mainApplication/templateList/templateManagement/documentManagementOnTemplate/structuredDocument/fields/number/number.rst

 9. Precision - number of decimal places allowed in field (no limit is applied if left empty)
 10. Min - minimal value allowed in field (no limit is applied if left empty)
 11. Max - maximal value allowed in field (no limit is applied if left empty)

-12. When attributres are set you can click Save button and field will be added.
+When all attributres are set, you can click Save button and field will be added.
 You can click field to see its properties and update them.
-Also you can delete the field in same menu
+Also you can delete the field in same menu.

 .. image:: pic_number/numberStructured.png
    :width: 600